VincentLu91/airplanes_or_cars/README.md

 docker run -p 8501:8501 airplanes_or_cars_stapp:v1
 ```

-You may find the suggested Network URL and External URL links.
+You may see the suggested Network and External URLs.
 Ignore those - go to the browser and enter:
 ```http://localhost:8501/```

 You should be able to view the containerized application.